idaholab/moose/framework/doc/content/source/actions/Action.md

 porous flow module provide examples of overriding this method.
 For the reasons behind why this must be done in the action system, please see [RelationshipManager.md#rm_action].

+## Controlling Action Parameters

+Action parameters can be controlled like other MOOSE object parameters.
+See [syntax/Controls/index.md#controllable_params_added_by_actions] for more information.

 ## Troubleshooting Actions

 To see the list of actions as they execute, use `Debug/show_actions=true`: